It is time you use your Gmail like a boss.

 Managing your dates

-you can add and view events and meetings you have scheduled by day,
+Here, you can add and view events and meetings you have scheduled by day, week, month, or as an easy-to-read list of your daily agenda.

 You can create calendars and share them with friends by e-mail.